gnganesh99/DKL_on_STM/data/readme.md

 The h5 files contain the spectroscopy data for the DKL implemented on the STM.
-Analyze_DKL_file.ipynb shows an example of accessing the data files
+"Analyze_DKL_data.ipynb" shows an example of accessing the data files

 The files are named as the figures in the manuscript.